Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

 \subsection{Utility theory for multiple agents}

-As anticipated in the introduction, robust Orlicz spaces are canonical model spaces for aggregating \emph{variational preferences} of a cloud of agents.
-Variational preferences encompass other prominent classes of preferences, such as multiple prior preferences introduced by \cite{GilboaSchmeidler} and multiplier preferences introduced by \cite{Hansen} -- see also \cite[Section 4.2.1]{Variational}.
-One of the most appealing qualities of variational preference relations is the handy separation of risk attitudes (measured by the prior-wise expected utility approach) and ambiguity or uncertainty attitudes (as expressed by the choice of the underlying set of priors and their additive penalisation).
-Aggregating expert opinions or the preferences of a cloud of variational preference agents, however, requires to consider more than one utility function.
+{As anticipated in Section~\ref{main results and related}, robust Orlicz spaces are canonical model spaces for aggregating \emph{(variational) preferences} of a cloud of agents.
+This aggregation procedure is related to several economic problems. \begin{itemize} \item The preference relation of each of these agents may reflect the opinion of a Bayesian or non-Bayesian expert as in \cite{Amarante}, see also the references therein.
+Studying unanimity, i.e.\ agreement of such experts in their judgement, is crucial for appropriate theory-building. \item In \cite{Viability}, it is established that arbitrage is absent in a market if and only if the latter is viable (i.e.\ prices in a security market are result of an equilibrium of---potentially many---agents).
+In contrast to the preceding literature, Knightian uncertainty is explicitly taken into account and often forces the consideration of a whole cloud of representative agents instead of a single representative agent. \item Regarding the numerical representation of {\em incomplete} preferences, these usually require considering a whole cloud of agents.
+The incomplete preference relation in question is then interpreted as the unanimous order, cf.\ \cite{Incomplete} and the references therein. \end{itemize} The preceding list is incomplete, of course.} {\em Variational preferences} encompass other prominent classes of preferences, such as multiple prior preferences of Gilboa \& Schmeidler and the multiplier preferences of Hansen \& Sargent, cf.\ the discussion in \cite{Variational}.
+One of their most appealing qualities is the handy separation of risk attitudes (measured by the prior-wise expected utility approach) and ambiguity or uncertainty attitudes (as expressed by the choice of the underlying set of priors and their additive penalisation).
+The economic problems mentioned above may require to consider more than one utility function though. { \begin{assumption}Throughout this subsection we impose the following assumptions: \begin{enumerate}[(1)] \item $\CI$ is a nonempty set of agents. \item Each agent $i\in\CI$ has preferences over $\mathcal L^\infty(\Omega,\CF)$, the space of bounded real-valued random variables. \item The preferences of each agent $i\in\CI$ are captured by a utility function